MicrosoftDocs/quantum-docs-pr/articles/user-guide/using-qsharp/variables.md

 # Variables in Q#

-To-do:
-- write what `n` is in the `//n is ??` second example in binding scopes section (undefined?)
-- intro section/page outline

-## Symbol Binding and Assignment

-Q# distinguishes between mutable and immutable symbols, or "variables".
+Q# distinguishes between mutable and immutable symbols, or "variables", which are bound/assigned to expressions.
 In general, the use of immutable symbols is encouraged because it allows the compiler to perform more optimizations.

-The left-hand-side of the binding consists of a symbol tuple, and the right hand side of an expression.
+The left-hand-side of a binding consists of a symbol tuple, and the right hand side of an expression.

 ## Immutable Variables